danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I found myself speaking in a language I had never heard.
+I, Hélène Smith, found myself speaking in a language I had never heard.
 The sounds slipped effortlessly from my mouth.
 The sky above shimmered with unfamiliar symbols.
 Beings gathered around me, tall and graceful.
 They listened with curiosity, then spoke in the same melodic tongue.
 Their words filled me with warmth and fascination.
 I felt as if I belonged among them, though I had never seen this world before.
 Colors and shapes moved like living script around us.
 When I woke, I could still hear their voices, and strange symbols lingered in my mind like fragments of a forgotten poetry.

 ---